nvs/gem-leaderboards/README.md

 The location of the map used when playing the game is recorded into the replay.
 For most players, this will be a file in the following folder:
 `Maps/Download`.
 However, it could differ.
-In such situationsm, it may be necessary to place a copy of the map into another location to view a replay.
+In such situations, it may be necessary to place a copy of the map into another location to view a replay.

 ## Pre 1.5